Singing as a speking exercise for stuttering

 Right or left?

-When we organize our words into sentences we utilize the cognitive, the logical part of the brain which is the left part.
-And when we sing we mostly utilize the right part of the brain which is responsible, among other things, for creativity and emotions.
+When we organize words into sentences, we primarily use the cognitive, logical part of the brain, which is the left hemisphere.
+When we sing, we mostly engage the right hemisphere, which is responsible for creativity and emotions.

-So, you might go thinking, "Why do I need singing for my speaking if that's the other part of the brain?
-Kind of doesn't help much, right?"
-No, it does!
-It does help much because we want our speaking to be expressive.
+You might wonder, "Why would I need singing for speaking if it's controlled by the other side of the brain?
+That doesn’t help much, right?"
+Actually, it does!
+Singing helps a lot because we want our speaking to be expressive.

-We want to utilize both hemispheres of our brain when we speak.
+We want to engage both hemispheres of the brain when we speak.

-I've been taking a singing class for about two and a half years by now and I can tell you I see a great change.
-I hated my voice before and now I like it.
+I’ve been taking singing lessons for about two and a half years now, and I’ve noticed a huge change.
+I used to hate my voice, but now I actually like it.

-So, let's get down to three exercises.
-And we'll play with the phrase "I think you're right."
+So, let’s dive into three exercises.
+We’ll start with the phrase: "I think you’re right."

 #1 Growing a sound